Massacre at Rocky Ridge 2003 Review

 Despite being put together on peanuts, Ridge hides its budget restraints splendidly.
 The only places where you can see its low funding are in the slightly repetitive score, ‘eccentric’ continuity and some of the editing, which is amazing during the kill scenes, but jumps around like a record player aboard the sinking Titanic in other places.
 What was impressive though was the fact that when you think of how many big budget slashers had trouble with lighting (Campsite Massacre, Humongous et al), Ridge gets it all spot on and it’s a fabulous achievement.
 The only other gripe I have is the choice of weapon.
 Watching someone get stabbed very realistically once is cool.
 Twice is still ok.
 But by the tenth time, I was wishing that the maniac could show a bit more creativity.
 Maybe he should go watch Happy Birthday to Me and learn a few more interesting ways to wipe out some teens?

 I was told once that if you streamline your movie to fit its funding – for example, you don’t write a script with explosions and helicopters if you’re working on a David Sterling production – then meagre budget is no excuse for a poor movie.
 John Marshall has proved it here, with a feature that has bundles of potential.
 I was expecting Carnage Road and although what I got wasn’t quite Coda, to end up with Cutting Class was a real treat :)

 Killer Guise: √√√

-Posted on July 27, 2012, in Slasher and tagged 2003, a SLASH above exclusive, boobies, cheap as chips, killer in the woods, masked killer, Massacre at Rocky Ridge, Whodunit?.
+Posted on July 27, 2012, in Slasher and tagged 2003, a SLASH above exclusive, boobies, cheap as chips, killer in the woods, masked killer, Massacre at Rocky Ridge, USA, Whodunit?.
 Bookmark the permalink.
 2 Comments.